 What is Wrong with Conventional Medicine

-Statistics would show the that medical care in the United States has failed in promoting health among it’s citizen in spite of spending the highest per capita compared to the rest developed countries..
+Statistics would show the that medical care in the United States has failed in promoting healthful among it’s citizens in spite of spending the highest per capita compared to the rest developed countries..
 The current life expectancy on the US 78.49% years which is 50th among countries in the world, below most developed nations and some developing nations, yet the US health care spending is as of GDP is the highest in the world at about 17.5% followed by Switzerland with 11%.
-There is no question that the US have the most advance medical technology in the world and provides the one of the most excellent medical intervention for acute illnesses, yet in all these we still have low life expectancy.
+There is no question that the US have the most advanced medical technology in the world and provides the one of the most excellent medical intervention for acute illnesses, yet in all these we still have comparatively low life expectancy.
 How does one explain this relatively low life expectancy in US in spite of the high expenditure compared to other nations.
 The obvious answer is, the US health care is more focused in care of the acute illnesses with hardly any of the resources directed at correcting the cause, and health maintenance.
 There is no systematic approach to ensure the optimal health of the population by emphasizing life style changes, because for the so called “health care providers” it is not as profitable compare to just treating acute illnesses.
 Let us face it sick care is a multi-trillion industry, it is a business and practitioners are well compensated so there is hardly much motivation to change from the status quo.

 Cause of Most Illnesses